RogueOneEcho/superseded-how-to-setup-deluge-with-protonvpn-portforward/README.md

 ### Preflight

 The `preflight` service runs a [bash script](preflight/preflight) to check:
-- the mountpoint is working
+- the shared mountpoint is working
 - the external ip https://ipinfo.io/ip is reported as the VPN.

 Only after `preflight` exits successfully do the `deluge` and `prowlarr` services start due to: